Carlos Colón: Capitol Sport Promotions/World Wrestling Council (1973–1993)

-Later years and retirement
+Later years and retirement (1993–present)

 Carlos Colón appeared on the September 11, 2006, episode of WWE Raw from Madison Square Garden in the audience cheering his son Carly, known as Carlito in WWE.
 He also negotiated a deal for his other son Eddie Colón to work for World Wrestling Entertainment.

 Colón held a retirement ceremony at Aniversario 2008, which was organized in the José Miguel Agrelot Coliseum on July 19, 2008.

 However, Colón left this retirement on September 8, 2012, defeating Félix "Barrabás" López in his return.
 After Carly Colón turned on him and gained control of the heel faction, Colón joined Gilbert Cruz and Ray González in a three-on-three match against his son, López and Germán Figueroa, but his team lost.
 On February 9, 2013, he lost to Savio Vega in a match for WWC's ownership.
 This evolved into a feud with the heel faction, while a secondary storyline involved a legal battle over the promotion.
 Colón defeated José Huertas González to recover ownership of WWC, but lost a rematch the following month.
 At Aniversario 2013 he teamed with Stacy Colón and defeated José Huertas González and "La Tigresa" Soldelina Vargas.
 Colón announced another short-lived retirement.
 He returned at Lockout 2013, resuming this feud by losing to Huertas González in an ambulance match, with both wrestling a no contest at Euphoria 2014.

 Colón's name began being rumored as a possible inductee to the WWE Hall of Fame in late 2011.
 Despite expressing joy at the idea of accompanying Pedro Morales, he dismissed this as a rumor and noted that WWE personnel had not formally contacted him.
 Ultimately, the 2012 Class did not include him.
 The following year, Eddie and Orlando Colón noted that they supported a potential induction.
 On March 11, 2014, Colón was officially announced as part of that year's class.
 He considered it the "realization of a dream" and admitted that at one point, he began to doubt that he was ever being inducted.
 This class was completed by The Ultimate Warrior, Jake Roberts, Lita, Paul Bearer, and Mr. T. He was inducted by his sons Eddie and Carly, and nephew, Orlando in the official ceremony held at the Smoothie King Center in New Orleans, Louisiana.
-Colón became the third Puerto Rican inducted, the first being Morales and the second being New York-born Johnny Rodz.
+Colón became the third Puerto Rican inducted, the first being Morales and the second being Johnny Rodz.
 WWC held a series of homages, the first of which was held by his immediate family.
 A more formal ceremony was held on March 30, 2014, and included the participation of long-time rival Chicky Starr, who participated in a skit where he expressed his respect and ended their animosity.
 The promotion went on to announce a Puerto Rico-wide tour, "La Despedida de Carlitos Colón", which would mark Colón's final retirement.